bevhost/ansible-module-pfsense/README.md

  - Ansible 2.7 on CentOS 7
  - pfSense 2.4.4

+Fixes were required for pfSense 2.4.5 to support python 3.7 (previously 2.7)

 ## pfSense Setup

 Since Ansible uses ssh, you must configure at least one interface on the firewall manually and turn on ssh.